 Where We Stand: Human Trafficking

-AAUW believes that global interdependence requires national and international policies against human trafficking that promote peace, justice, human rights, sustainable development, and mutual security for all people.
+AAUW believes that global interdependence requires national and international policies against human trafficking and that promote peace, justice, human rights, sustainable development, and mutual security for all people.

-In the past decade human trafficking has emerged as one of the fastest-growing criminal activities in the world.
-This modern-day form of slavery claims an estimated 20.9 million victims internationally and is a serious violation of human rights.
-Traffickers use violence, debt bondage, and other forms of coercion to manipulate victims into engaging in commercial sex acts or labor services against their will.
-Though awareness of and concern about this industry have increased in recent years, human trafficking is consistently underreported due to its covert nature, low community awareness, lack of law enforcement, limited resources for victim recovery, and social blaming of victims.
+In the past decade, human trafficking has emerged as one of the fastest-growing criminal activities in the world.
+This modern-day form of slavery claims an estimated 24.9 million victims of all ages around the world and is a serious violation of human rights.
+Although some trafficking is global, human trafficking is largely a regional and local issue with 65% of trafficking happening domestically.
+Traffickers use violence, debt bondage, and other forms of coercion to manipulate victims into engaging in commercial sex acts, labor services, or other forms of exploitation against their will.
+Traffickers particularly target marginalized or vulnerable populations, including children, undocumented migrants, and LGBTQ+ people.
+Though awareness and concern around this industry have grown in recent years, human trafficking is consistently underreported due to its covert nature, low community awareness, lack of law enforcement, limited resources for victim recovery, and social blaming of victims.

-Human Trafficking Affects Women
+Human Trafficking Disproportionately Affects Women

 Current Efforts to End Human Trafficking

-Even with these federal efforts much work is still left to be done at the state level.
+Even with these federal efforts, much work is still left to be done at the state level.
 All states should have statutes in place that address protection of victims, prosecution, and prevention.
 Protection must include provisions that cover safe harbor, victim assistance, civil remedies, the ability to vacate convictions for survivors, and strict hotline posting requirements.